AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 # Streams

-SdsStreams are collections of sequentially occurring values indexed by a single property, typically time series data.
-You define SdsStreams to organize incoming data from another system into the OCS.
+Streams are a container for sequential data of some type of sequentially occurring values indexed by a single property, typically time series data.
+You define streams to organize incoming data from another system into the OCS.
-To define an SdsStream, you must first define an SdsType, which defines the structure of the data you want to stream into a selected namespace.
+To define a stream, you must first define a type, which defines the structure of the data you want to stream into a selected namespace.

 SDS stores collections of events and provides convenient ways to find and associate events.
-Events of consistent structure are stored in SdsStreams.
-SdsStreams are referenced by their identifier or `Id` field.
+Events of consistent structure are stored in streams.
+Streams are referenced by their identifier or `Id` field.
-SdsStream identifiers must be unique within a namespace.
+Stream identifiers must be unique within a namespace.

-An SdsStream must include a `TypeId` that references the identifier of an existing SdsType.
+A stream must include a `TypeId` that references the identifier of an existing type.
-SdsStream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
+Stream management using the .NET SDS client libraries is performed through `ISdsMetadataService`.
 Create the `ISdsMetadataService`, using one of the ``SdsService.GetMetadataService()`` factory methods.

-The following table shows the required and optional SdsStream fields.
+The following table shows the required and optional stream fields.
 Fields not listed are reserved for internal SDS use.

 <a name="streampropertiestable"></a>